Give Me Your Pain

 With that in mind, it would make sense to use a painkiller that can do both of these.
 Aspirin and NSAIDS (non-steroidal anti-inflammatory drugs), such as ibuprofen and Motrin decrease the prostaglandins.
 This can result in decreased pain and inflammation, especially if the prostaglandins are the main causes.
 However, aspirin and NSAIDS do not directly affect the other pain chemicals and do not affect the pain nerve, the C fiber.

 Narcotics, such as Darvon or codeine, have no known effect on either the "pain" bio-chemicals or the pain nerves.
 Acetaminophen (Tylenol) also has no significant effect on these at usual doses.
 And in fact, the way acetaminophen works is not actually known.

 But we also know we can interrupt the pain impulse away from the injury site, at the spinal cord.
-If our pain killer could also decrease the release of (or deplete the C fiber of) Substance P, the pain impulse would be blocked at the spinal cord level.
+If our pain killer could decrease the release of (or deplete the C fiber of) Substance P, the pain impulse would be blocked at the spinal cord and never reach the brain.
 Aspirin and NSAIDS have no known effect at this site.
-Narcotics and tricyclic antidepressants, such as amitriptyline or Elavil, on the other hand, actually can block the release of Substance P and stop transmission at the spinal cord level, but once again have no value in decreasing the levels of the bio-chemicals of pain
+Narcotics and tricyclic antidepressants, such as amitriptyline or Elavil, on the other hand, actually can block the release of Substance P and stop transmission at the spinal cord level, but once again have no value in decreasing the levels of the bio-chemicals of pain.

 There are solutions that do it all.